 Mumphard’s four CDs will be available for sale the night of the show for $10 each.
-Robert Mumphard produced his wife’s second jazz CD, “Love’s Taking Over,” which features eight smooth, jazzy, soulful and passionate songs.
-The album’s top track can be heard at jacobyartscenter.org/event-2249979.
+Robert Mumphard produced his wife’s second jazz CD, “Love’s Taking Over,” which features eight smooth, jazzy, soulful, and passionate songs.
+“Love’s” top track can be heard at jacobyartscenter.org/event-2249979.
 Mumphard’s debut jazz CD was released in 2005 and includes live and studio performances.

-In 2002, Mumphard released her debut — and first gospel — CD.
+In 2002, Mumphard released her first – and first gospel – CD.
 “Eternally” contains 11 contemporary gospel songs, eight of which were written by the Mumphards.
-Her follow-up 2007 gospel CD, “Watch God Work,” has 15 contemporary, traditional and smooth jazz gospel songs.
-It includes original compositions “Keeps On Blessing Me” and “Worthy Is The Lamb.”
+Her follow-up gospel CD, “Watch God Work,” released in 2007, has 15 contemporary, traditional and smooth jazz gospel songs.
+It includes original compositions “Keeps On Blessing Me,” and “Worthy Is The Lamb.”

-Tickets are $10 and can be purchased at the door or at jacobyartscenter.org/event-2249979.
+Tickets are $10 and can be purchased at the door or follow the link at http://jacobyartscenter.org/event-2249979.
 Seating is on a first-come, first-seated basis.

 Doors open 60 minutes in advance so the public can view the final day of “Natural Force” in the Main Gallery and the opening days of “Art for All,” an open enrollment art exhibit accepting all artists and mediums.
-A cash bar will be available.
+Cash bar available.

 About the Jacoby Arts Center